-The northern Idaho ground squirrel was listed as a threatened species in April 2000.
-This subspecies is known to exist only in Adams and Valley Counties of western Idaho.
+The Northern Idaho ground squirrel was listed as a threatened species in April 2000.
+Populations of this subspecies can only be found in Adams and Valley Counties of western Idaho.
 It is estimated the population of squirrels has declined by 80% from initial surveys in 1985.
-In September 2003 a final Recovery Plan was released by the USFWS, with State of Idaho input (see below).
+In September 2003, a final Recovery Plan was released by the U.S. Fish and Wildlife Service (USFWS), with state of Idaho input.
+The full version of the Recovery Plan can be read below.

-Efforts are underway to develop other CCAAs in the area, as well as other habitat conservations plans for other species.
+Efforts are underway to develop other CCAAs in the area, as well as habitat conservation plans for other species.

 Northern Ground Squirrel Recovery Plan [PDF] - 78 pages